Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: List decoding algebraic-geometric codes with subfield evaluation points

 Combining Lemmas \ref{lem:Q-soln-rs} and \ref{lem:space-of-solns-rs}, we see that one can find an affine space of dimension $(s-1)k$ that contains the coefficients of all polynomials whose encodings differ from the input $(y_1,\dots,y_n)$ in at most a fraction $\frac{s}{s+1}(1-R)$ of the positions.
 Note the dimension of the message space of the Reed-Solomon code $\rs^{(q,m)}[n,k]$ over $\F_q$ is $km$.
 The above lemma pins down the candidate polynomials to a space of dimension $(s-1) k$.
 For $s \ll m$, this is a lot smaller.
 In particular, it implies one can list decode in time sub-linear in the code size (the proof follows by taking $s = \lceil 1/\eps\rceil$ and $m > \frac{s}{\gamma}$). \begin{cor} For every $R \in (0,1)$, and $\eps, \gamma > 0$, there is a positive integer $m$ such that for all large enough prime powers $q$, the Reed-Solomon code $C=\rs^{(q,m)}[q,Rq]$ can be list decoded from a fraction $(1-R-\eps)$ of errors in $|C|^\gamma$ time, outputting a list of size at most $|C|^\gamma$. \end{cor}

-Since the dimension of the subspace guaranteed by Lemma \ref{lem:space-of-solns-rs} grows linearly in $k$, we still cannot afford to list this subspace as the decoder's output for polynomial time decoding.
-Instead, we will use a ``pre-code'' that only allows polynomials with coefficients in a carefully chosen subset that is guaranteed to have small intersection with the space of solutions to any equation of the form \eqref{eq:affine-cond-on-f-rs}.
-Further, this intersection can be found quickly without going over all solutions to \eqref{eq:affine-cond-on-f-rs}.
-In Section \ref{sec:sd}, we will see the approach to accomplish this based on \sds.
+Since the dimension of the subspace guaranteed by Lemma \ref{lem:space-of-solns-rs} grows linearly in $k$, we cannot afford to list this subspace as the decoder's output for polynomial time decoding.
+However, using the periodic structure of the subspace, one can prune it by using a ``pre-code'' that only allows polynomials with coefficients in subspace designs or h.s.e sets as we will see in later sections.